Box-Robotics/ros2-ouster-tools/README.md

 #### HDF5 Support

-Currently to build this poject, you will also need to have [h5_bridge](https://github.com/Box-Robotics/ros2-h5_bridge) installed.
+Currently to build this project, you will also need to have [h5_bridge](https://github.com/Box-Robotics/ros2-h5_bridge) installed.
 This requirement may go away if/when we modularize this project a bit more.
 For now, be sure to make `h5_bridge` available to your ROS2 installation.